3-day Guided Backpacking Trip along the Escalante River in Southern Utah

 We recommend Travel Guard insurance.

 On one of the many massive steps of the Grand Staircase lies an explorer’s paradise: Escalante, a red-dusted anthology of canyons and cliffs so well hidden that it claims the noble recognition of being the last mapped place in the continental United States.
 The elusive Escalante River has carved out a series of zany incisions on this section of the Colorado Plateau, perfect for a journey like ours through one of the many nooks and crannies that have beckoned adventure-seekers to chronicle what is said to be “the most crooked river in the world.”
-Cottonwoods and box elder provide cool shade on our one-way trek down the Escalante, while our feet meet the welcome reprieve of shallow stream crossings.
+Cottonwoods and box elder provide cool shade on our one-way trek down and through the Escalante River.
 Our exploration will continue on day two as we carry lighter day packs to help us better wade the creek and navigate native vegetation, making our way deep into Death Hollow’s hidden recesses, a true highlight of the trip.
 We’ll share stories under a star-studded sky, enjoy lovely backcountry meals at the confluence, and take advantage of the canyons’ deep clear pools.
 With the opportunity to cover new territory each day, we’ll feast our eyes upon an ancient Anasazi granary, a sandstone arch, and a 130-foot high natural bridge.
 Stories of the Wild West color the path as we make our way to the satisfying end of the route with a new appreciation of this incredible national monument.

 DAY 1: BEGIN OUR JOURNEY THROUGH ESCALANTE CANYON